Storm surge: SLOSH

 To allow for track or forecast uncertainties, usually several model runs with varying input parameters are generated to create a map of MOMs or Maximum of Maximums.
 For hurricane evacuation studies, a family of storms with representative tracks for the region, and varying intensity, eye diameter, and speed are modeled to produce worst-case water heights for any tropical cyclone occurrence.
 The results of these studies are typically generated from several thousand SLOSH runs.
-These studies have been completed by the United States Army Corps of Engineers, under contract to the Federal Emergency Management Agency, for several states and are available on their Hurricane Evacuation Studies (HES) website.
+These studies have been completed by the United States Army Corps of Engineers, under contract to the Federal Emergency Management Agency (FEMA), for several states and are available on their Hurricane Evacuation Studies (HES) website.
 They include coastal county maps, shaded to identify the minimum category of hurricane that will result in flooding, in each area of the county.

 Impacts

 Storm surge is responsible for significant property damage and loss of life as part of cyclones.
-Storm surge both destroys built infrastructure, like roads and undermines foundations and building structures.
+Storm surge both destroys built infrastructure, like roads, and undermines foundations and building structures.

 Unexpected flooding in estuaries and coastal areas can catch populations unprepared, causing loss of life.
 The deadliest storm surge on record was the 1970 Bhola cyclone.

 Additionally, storm surge can cause or transform human-utilized land through other processes, hurting soil fertility, increasing saltwater intrusion, hurting wildlife habitat, and spreading chemical or other contaminants from human storage.